-Caponata is one of the most famous Sicilian dishes and must be a first cousin of ratatouille found over the border from our Ligurian olive groves in Provence.
+Caponata is one of the most famous Sicilian dishes and must be a first cousin of ratatouille found over the border from us in Provence.
 Like ratatouille it always tastes better the next day and can be served as a starter or as a side dish.

-Caponata has that wonderful Sicilian sweet and sour finish but it is the choice of the eggplant which is the key to the success of a really good Caponata.
-If possible, choose young eggplants which don’t have so many seeds or if you are making it with more mature eggplants you need to remove the excess water.
-Simply put the cubes of eggplant into a colander over the sink or on a plate and sprinkle with salt and leaving it to steep for an hour.
-Then gently press down on the eggplant using a small plate to remove excess liquid.
-Dry the eggplant cubes before you start the Caponata.
+Caponata has that wonderful Sicilian sweet and sour finish but it is the choice of aubergine which is key to the success of a really good Caponata.
+If possible, choose young aubergines which don’t have too many large seeds or if you are making it with more mature aubergines you will need to remove any bitterness.
+Simply put the cubes of aubergine into a colander over the sink or on a plate and sprinkle with salt leaving it for an hour.
+Then gently press down on the aubergine using a small plate to remove excess liquid.
+Wash off the excess salt and dry the aubergine cubes before you start the Caponata.

-- Small young eggplant, 1 kg/ 2.2 lb cut into small cubes
+- Small young aubergine, 1 kg/ 2.2 lb cut into small cubes

 - Nudo extra virgin olive oil, 375 ml/ 12.5 fl oz or a few good glugs